Skip to main content

 Taj Mahal

 On the 17th of Jumada I 1041 (11 December 1631), the sacred remains of Her Late Majesty the Queen were sent from Burhanpur to the metropolis of Akbarabad, under the care of Prince Muhammad Shah Shuja, who was ordered to distribute at every stage, great quantities of victuals and money in charity upon the poor.
 To the south of the metropolis, a luxuriant piece of high ground, which had formerly been the property of Raja Man Singh and now belonged to his grandson Raja Jai Singh, was selected as the burial place of that “Dweller in Paradise”.
-Although the Raja offered the ground most willingly as a present, nevertheless His Majesty, with the scrupulousness so requisite in worldly transactions conferred on him in exchange a splendid mansion out of the imperial properties.
+Although the Raja offered the ground most willingly as a present, nevertheless His Majesty, with the scrupulousness so requisite in worldly transactions, conferred on him in exchange a splendid mansion out of the imperial properties.
 After its arrival at Akbarabad, the blessed corpse was consigned to the earth on the 15th of Jumada II 1041 (15 January 1632) at the beginning of the fifth Regnal year.
 At the royal command, the public authorities with incredible speed proceeded to shut out the grave of that “World of Purity” from the public gaze.

 On the 17th of Zil-Qa’da 1052 (6 February 1643), the twelfth anniversary (urs) of Her late Majesty the Queen’s death was celebrated in the customary manner.
 His Majesty repaired in person to the sacred conclave congregated in the gardens around her radiant Tomb and distributed, both that night and on the morrows, vast sums of money in charity among the deserving of both sexes, in the same way as has been already narrated on a previous occasion.